Statutory Sick Pay (SSP) Rules

 What the Law Says

 Under the Social Security Contributions and Benefits Act 1992, employers must pay SSP to eligible employees.
-SSP is payable from the fourth qualifying day of illness.
+Reforms under the Employment Rights Act 2025 came into force on 6 April 2026: the 3 unpaid waiting days were removed, so SSP is now payable from the first day of sickness absence, and the lower earnings limit was abolished, meaning employees earning below the previous £125/£129 threshold now qualify for a proportionate SSP payment calculated as 80% of average weekly earnings (capped at the standard £123.25 weekly rate).
 Employers can no longer reclaim SSP from HMRC except under specific percentage threshold schemes.

 Your Obligations as an Employer

-• Pay SSP from the 4th qualifying day of sickness absence
+• Pay SSP from the first day of sickness absence (no waiting days)

 • Accept self-certification for absences up to 7 days